sacerdos333/BriBau/README.md

 # I am currently working on all things Github, trying to graduate to an intermediate level user. 🎉

 # In my history of coding I have created projects using VBA, Python and DAX.
 I am currently learning C, C++, C#, PHP, Java, and Ruby.
-Not perticularly in that order. 🧩
+Not particularly in that order. 🧩

 # I am looking to collaborate on projects that use Python or Java. ✍